CamilaCamacho/comparing_baltimore_miami_foreign-born/README.md

 In the United States, the 14th Amendment of the Constitution guarantees birthright citizenship, where any child born in the US or one of its territories is granted American citizenship (some exclusions apply).
 Foreign-born residents can become citizens through the naturalization in process or through their parents by acquisition or derivation [1](https://immigration.findlaw.com/citizenship/u-s-citizenship-through-parents-or-by-birth.html).

 The United States has the largest foreign-born population of any country.
 In 2016, foreign-born residents made up 13.5% of the total US population [2](https://www.reuters.com/article/us-usa-immigration-data/u-s-foreign-born-population-swells-to-highest-in-over-a-century-idUSKCN1LT2HZ).
 Immigration not only has a broadly positive effect on the economy [3](https://budgetmodel.wharton.upenn.edu/issues/2016/1/27/the-effects-of-immigration-on-the-united-states-economy), but also influences the diversity of culture, food, and art of a region.
-As cities, both Miami and Baltimore have a larger immigrant population than the country as a whole.
+As major cities, both Miami and Baltimore have a larger immigrant population than the country as a whole.
-Miami, has an average of (---)% foreign-born residents where Baltimore has ...
+Miami, has an average of (---)% foreign-born residents per tract in comparison to Baltimore's (---)%.
+Due to this we can infer that Miami has a higher percentage of non-citizens, influencing employment opportunities and overall economy.

 foreign-born residents per tract.